bcatalano/espn-fhl-daily-update/README.md

 *Note that the ESPN API could change at any point (note the v3).
 It is likely this script will become non-functional if that is the case.*

 ## Usage
 Simply download the files `main.py`, `config.py`, `lib.py`, and `gmail.py`.
 Put them all in the same directory.
 You can simply call the main function by typing `python3 main.py` from your command prompt or terminal, but it is more useful to automate this task through Windows or Mac/Linux.
 I will show the steps for doing this below.
+Refer to the file `requirements.txt` for the libraries and their versions used in this project.

 ## How to use it
 To get this to work, you will have to edit `config.py` and follow some steps to get the Gmail API working.